 We use a third party service to embed video content that may collect data about your activity.
 Please review the details and accept the service to watch this video.

-markilux awnings for outdoor use comply with the current technical requirements of the European Standard EN 13561 for awnings in terms of their construction and fixture brackets.
+markilux awnings for outdoor use comply with the current technical requirements of the

 Wind resistance class 0